SuperConfuserUser/superconfuseruser.github.io/_posts/2018-06-26-rails_only_dynamic-ish_form_fields.markdown

 The create action will check if a Location is added and build a new one.
 We should now get a new Location field!

-By using an OR statement,  `added_location?` is checked first.
+By using an OR conditional,  `added_location?` is checked first.
 If true, it moves straight to the following block and bypasses the `!@trip.save` skipping validations like we want it to.

 ```
 #TripsController